-All Platonic Solids (and many other solids) are like a Sphere ... you can reshape them so that they become a Sphere (move their corner points, then curve their faces a bit).
+All Platonic Solids (and many other solids) are like a Sphere ... we can reshape them so that they become a Sphere (move their corner points, then curve their faces a bit).

 For this reason we know that F + V − E = 2 for a sphere

 So, the result is 2 again.

 Now that you see how this works, I am going to show you how it doesn't work.

 What if we joined up two opposite corners of an icosahedron?

 It is still an icosahedron (but no longer convex).